 Good Wine, Good Company, and Beautiful Works of ArtWhile I loved discovering my inner artist, my favorite part about Grape Canvas was the great company.

 It was a chill yet young wild and free space.
-The night was made complete once they played Drake’s “Nice for What” That’s when I knew I was this was an evening that would be worth remembering.
+The night was made complete once they played Drake’s “Nice for What” That’s when I knew this was an evening that would be worth remembering.

 I think Grape Canvas is definitely going to change the sip and paint scene.
 Come June, this will be yet another fun experience to add to the Chicago scene.
 Follow DIM Events, J.A.
 Medcalf, and Derrick Westbrook on social to find out about the next event.
 You won’t want to miss it!